Skip to contents

 Examples with Common Fonts

-One custom Fonts
+One custom Font

-One custom Fonts
+One custom Font

 However, we can use multiple fonts (…if so desired… ) by importing an additional font, and specifying where we should use it.
+Note that in our header (again more truncated to highlight the parameters we need to modify) we are also now calling \newfontfamily\couriernew{Courier New} which loads and, I believe, aliases the font.

 output: